gisquick/gisquick-doc/user-manual/project-publishing.rst

 .. figure:: ../img/project-publishing-5.png

-On the last page are displayed files that need to transfer to the Gisquick publication server.
+On the last page are displayed files need to be transferred to the Gisquick publication server.
 The result of publication process is two generated files: timestamped QGIS project (``.qgs``) and metafile (``.meta``).
 These files together with project data (see ``Data